Illahee, Washington: Parks and recreation

 75 acre Illahee State Park, located north of eastern Bremerton, is part of the Washington State Park System.
 The waterfront land for the park was acquired between 1934 and 1954.
 The park offers camping, hiking, a boat launch, and a dock.

-The 460 acre Illahee Preserve and the 110 acre Rolling Hills golf course are both in Illahee as well.
+The 460 acre Illahee Preserve, featuring Illahee Creek, and the 110 acre Rolling Hills golf course are both in Illahee as well.